Icinga/icingadb/doc/02-Installation.md

 ![Icinga DB Web](images/icingadb-web.png)

-The Icinga DB Web package is also included in the Icinga repository, and since it is already set up, you have completed the instructions here and can proceed to
+You have completed the instructions here and can proceed to
 <!-- {% if amazon_linux %} -->
 [installing Icinga DB Web on Amazon Linux](https://icinga.com/docs/icinga-db-web/latest/doc/02-Installation/01-Amazon-Linux/#installing-icinga-db-web-package),
 <!-- {% endif %} -->